Denise Erland, FNP-C

 Critical care is where you learn to master complex, multi-system physiology under pressure: overlapping lab abnormalities, competing metabolic demands, and patterns that only become visible when you evaluate the whole picture at once.
 That training is the foundation of how I practice metabolic medicine today.
 I look at your labs, hormone panels, symptom patterns and history to identify which disruption is most upstream of the others, ensuring we pull the lever that will produce the most meaningful shift in your health.

-I have spent my entire life resisting systems that fail women.
+I have spent my entire life resisting systems that fail women and LGBTQ+ individuals.

-Raised in a fundamentalist, authoritarian community, I learned early what it felt like when a woman’s value was tied to submission and domestic servitude.
-In that environment, education, healthcare, and professional achievement were gated by male authority, and critical thought was systematically suppressed as a threat to ideological uniformity.
+Raised in a fundamentalist, authoritarian, religious family and community, I learned early what it felt like when a woman's value was tied to submission and domestic servitude.
+In that environment, a woman's access to education, healthcare, professional achievement — and even the right to her own identity — were gated by male authority.
+Who she was and who she might become were decisions held by others.

-I left that community in high school to seek a different life, working full-time while earning academic scholarships to institutions I otherwise could not afford.
-Through stretches of housing and food insecurity, I remained driven by a single conviction: that education was the door to the life I desired — one rooted in autonomy, humanistic values, and humanitarian service.
+I left that family and community context while still in high school to seek a different life, working full-time to support myself while earning academic scholarships to institutions I otherwise could not afford.
+Through stretches of housing and food insecurity, I remained driven by a single conviction: that education was the door to the life I desired — one rooted in autonomy, self-determination, and the freedom to exist fully, as who I am.
 I committed to it accordingly.

-Midlife Metabolic Medicine is the result: a metabolic and hormonal medical home designed specifically for women in perimenopause—a stage of life when the healthcare system is most likely to dismiss women’s experiences, minimize women's concerns and offer solutions that fail to match the complexity of their biology.
+Midlife Metabolic Medicine is the result: a metabolic and hormonal medical home designed specifically for any person experiencing natural perimenopause — a stage of life when the healthcare system is most likely to dismiss patients' experiences, minimize their concerns, and offer solutions that fail to match the complexity of their biology.

-Putting my expertise to work in a practice that centers women—especially as protections for our reproductive health, economic security, and civil rights are increasingly under attack—is both an act of service and an act of resistance.
+Putting my expertise to work in a practice that prioritizes patients whose healthcare access, economic security, and civil rights are increasingly under attack is both an act of service and an act of resistance.
 I do not separate the two.
 These convictions shape not just why I practice, but how.

 Most weight loss approaches start with the same question: How do we get you to eat less?